KnowEnG/InPheRNo/README.md

 conda install pymc=2.3.6

 # Running InPheRNo
-Running InPheRNo involves running three manuscripts in a row.
+Running InPheRNo involves running three manuscripts (InPheRNo_step1.py, InPheRNo_step2.py and InPheRNo_step3.py) in a row.
 Since the intermediate results are used in the following steps, one needs to wait for the preceeding step to finish before running the next step.

 ## STEP 1:
 ### Description of required inputs: